Nursing (NURS)

 Provides a comprehensive understanding of normal physiologic and pathologic mechanisms of disease that serves as a foundation for clinical assessment, decision making, and management of individuals.
 Includes mechanisms of disease, genetic susceptibility, and immune responses in selected disorders.
 This course includes concepts of pathophysiology across the lifespan.
 Prerequisite: Admission to the graduate program or by permission of the instructor.
 (Typically offered: Fall)

-This course will include two foci.
-There will be readings focused on current topics in a specialty area.
-A focused field experience will allow student to integrate knowledge and skills in a specialty area of nursing in preparation for the nurse educator role.
-(Typically offered: Spring)
+This course will include two foci, academic teaching and clinical practicum specialty development.
+A focused field experience will allow student to integrate knowledge and skills in a specialty clinical area of nursing in preparation for the nurse educator role.
+An additional practice experience will be completed in an academic role.
+Preceptors will be used for both experiences.
+Prerequisite: NURS 50733, NURS 50833 and NURS 50933.
+(Typically offered: Fall)

 Prepares graduate students to serve as leaders in the utilization of information systems and technology to support and improve education, patient care, and healthcare systems.
 Assists students in evaluating and integrating qualified technologies into various practice settings.
 Students will explore current and emerging trends in Healthcare Informatics and their legal, ethical, and political implications.
 Prerequisite: Admission to the graduate program or by permission of the instructor.
 (Typically offered: Summer)

-Independent study designed by student with faculty advisor.
-May be completed as alternative to thesis.
-(Typically offered: Fall, Spring and Summer)
+Independent study designed by student and faculty advisor.
+(Typically offered: Fall and Spring)

 Special Topics course.
 (Typically offered: Irregular) May be repeated for up to 6 hours of degree credit.

 Provides an opportunity to synthesize advanced knowledge and role behaviors within a specialty concentration.
 Designed to apply nursing theory, translational research, epidemiologic principles, ethical/legal principles, outcome evaluations, healthcare systems thinking, and economics into a specialized clinical practice role and setting.
 Depending upon specialty and experience, may require travel to campus.
-Prerequisite: NURS 5443, NURS 5454, NURS 5463, and NURS 5475.
 (Typically offered: Summer)

 This course provides economic, financial, and business knowledge and skills required for a leadership role in financial planning and decision making within healthcare delivery systems.
 DNP educated nurses in leadership roles must understand how budgeting, healthcare insurance /reimbursement, and managed care influence the clinical decision-making process.
 Prerequisite: Admission to the graduate program or by permission of the instructor.
 (Typically offered: Summer)